Psychology Intermediate

 1. One primary CTA

 Each page should have one clear primary action.
-Secondary CTAs (if necessary) should be visually de-emphasised.
+Secondary CTAs (if necessary) should be visually de-emphasised — text links, smaller buttons, lower contrast.
 When everything is equal priority, nothing is.

 2. Remove unnecessary navigation from landing pages

-Every navigation link is an escape route.
-Dedicated landing pages with minimal or no navigation consistently convert higher than pages with full site navigation.
+Every navigation link is an escape route and a decision point.
+Dedicated landing pages with minimal or no navigation consistently convert 20–40% higher than pages with full site navigation, because visitors can’t be distracted by other options.

 3. Chunking — break content into scannable units